Physical disorders, life experiences, and heredity can contribute to depression.

 Regular psychotherapy sessions should be included in the treatment plan.

 In very severe depression, psychotic symptoms may emerge, for example delusions, hallucinations, and disorganized thinking and speech.
-These require treatment with antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .
+These require treatment with a class of medications called antipsychotics Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more .

 Drugs Mentioned In This Article